Targeted chromosomal knockouts in Mycoplasma pneumoniae

 Krishnakumar R, Assad-Garcia N, Benders GA, Phan Q, Montague MG, Glass JI

-Most gene knockouts in mycoplasmas are achieved through labor intensive transposon mutagenesis.
-Here we describe a method to make targeted deletions in Mycoplasma pneumoniae using homologous recombination.
-In this method, M. pneumoniae is transformed with a plasmid carrying an antibiotic resistance marker flanked by 1 kb regions surrounding the target gene.
+Most gene knockouts in mycoplasmas are achieved through labor-intensive transposon mutagenesis.
+Here, we describe a method for making targeted deletions in Mycoplasma pneumoniae by use of homologous recombination.
+In this method, M. pneumoniae is transformed with a plasmid carrying an antibiotic resistance marker flanked by 1-kb regions surrounding the target gene.
 Following selection for the antibiotic resistance, colonies are screened for double crossovers which indicate complete deletion of the target open reading frame.